risingmin/CS180-GP/README.md

 **Functionality:**
 - Represents a user in the system with username, password, and balance
 - Provides methods to get username, check password, get/set balance
-- All users start with an initial balance of 100.0
+- All users start with an initial, arbitrary balance of 100.0

 **Testing:**
 - Verified username retrieval functionality
-- Confirmed password validation works correctly for both correct and incorrect passwords
+- Confirmed that password validation works correctly for both correct and incorrect passwords
-- Validated initial balance is set to 100.0
+- Validated that initial balance is set to 100.0
 - Tested balance modification including setting to positive, zero, and negative values

 **Relationships:**
 - Referenced by Database for user management
-- Used by PaymentProcessor to handle financial transactions
+- Used by PaymentProcessor to handle transactions

 ### Item
 **Functionality:**
 - Represents an item in the marketplace with id, title, description, price, seller, and sold status
 - Items are created with unsold status by default
-- Provides methods to access and modify all properties
+- Provides methods to access all properties

 **Testing:**
-- Verified all getter and setter methods
+- Verified all getters and setters
 - Confirmed default sold status is false
 - Tested sold status modification
 - Validated all item properties are stored and retrieved correctly